AngelicosPhosphoros/small_type_id/ReadMe.md

 More examples and implementation explanation are available in [documentation][6].

+## Safety

+Uniqueness is tested before running `fn main()` (unless opt-out), so code can rely on type ids being unique.
+Code is tested in CI on following platforms:

+1. macos
+2. Windows
+3. Linux with the following libc implementations:
+    * glibc
+    * musl
+    * [eyra-libc][10]

 ## Acknowledgments

 * Thanks to [**mmastrac**][7] for crate [`ctor`][5] used for implementing this crate.